There’s No Such Thing as a Marketing Emergency — And Why Pushing Harder Rarely Helps

 At the time, I thought I understood it.
 But if I’m honest, I wasn’t entirely sure what it meant in practice.

-It’s only after years of running my business, launching offers, and being with that familiar moment when sales aren’t happening as expected that the meaning has become clearer to me.
+It’s only after years of running my business, launching offers, and being with those uncomfortable times when sales aren’t happening as expected that the meaning has become clearer to me.

-This article provides insight into what’s really going on when a marketing emergency seems to appear, and what you can do about it.
+This article provides insight into what’s really going on when it feels like you have a marketing emergency, and what you can do about it.

 — In this article —

-The cart is open.
+Your cart is open.
 There are a few days to go before the program starts.
 You had a number in mind, and you’re nowhere near it.
-Panic surfaces and your system braces.
+Panic creeps in and your body tenses.

-There’s an overwhelming sense that you must act now.
+There’s an overwhelming feeling that you must act now.
 That this is the moment you need to pull out all stops to make sales happen, because they won’t happen on their own.

 What’s Actually Happening Underneath

 In those moments, it can feel like the offer itself is the issue.
 Maybe the messaging isn’t right.
 Maybe people aren’t interested.
 Maybe the price is wrong.
-These are the stories the mind reaches for, because they give us something concrete to fix.
+These are the stories the mind runs, because they give us something concrete to fix.

 But more often than not, what’s really happening is much simpler and much harder to accept.